Rmariner25/Python_Django_file_sharing_system-/README.md

 * Users can manage i.e edit and delete their uploads.
 * User can edit their profile.
 * Admin pages to regulate the content and manage users and their roles.
+* The web-pages are responsive, clean and clutter-free.